dotnet/aspire/src/Components/Aspire.Microsoft.Azure.Cosmos/README.md

 ### Use inline delegates

-You can also pass the `Action<AzureDataCosmosSettings> configureSettings` delegate to set up some or all the options inline, for example to disable tracing from code:
+You can also pass the `Action<AzureCosmosDBSettings> configureSettings` delegate to set up some or all the options inline, for example to disable tracing from code:

 ```csharp
     builder.AddAzureCosmosDB("cosmosConnectionName", settings => settings.Tracing = false);